 What is Truck Driver Fatigue

 Truck driver fatigue happens when a driver is too tired to operate a commercial truck safely.
 It is more than feeling sleepy.
-Fatigue can be physical exhaustion, mental exhaustion, or both.
-Fatigued truck drivers often have slower reflexes, reduced awareness, and poor decision making.
+Fatigue can involve physical exhaustion, mental exhaustion, or both.
+Fatigued drivers often have slower reflexes, reduced awareness, and poor decision-making.
+An experienced lawyer can investigate whether fatigue played a role in the crash and identify evidence of safety violations.

 Many truck drivers work long hours to meet delivery deadlines.
-This can lead to excessive driving hours and limited rest breaks.
-Sleep deprivation is common, especially for long haul drivers on cross-country routes.
+This can lead to excessive driving and limited rest breaks.
+Sleep deprivation is common, especially for long-haul drivers on cross-country routes.
 Some suffer from sleep disorders such as sleep apnea, which prevent proper rest.
-Poor scheduling by trucking companies and pressure to deliver loads quickly can also increase driver fatigue.
+Poor scheduling by trucking companies and pressure to deliver loads quickly can also increase fatigue.

 How Fatigue Impacts Driving Ability

 Fatigue reduces focus and slows reaction times.
-A fatigued driver may drift out of their lane, miss traffic signals, or react too slowly to sudden hazards.
-Studies by the Federal Motor Carrier Safety Administration show that drowsy drivers can be as dangerous as drivers under the influence of alcohol.
-Fatigue related truck accidents often involve severe injuries or fatal crashes, especially when large trucks collide with passenger vehicles.
+A fatigued person may drift out of their lane, miss traffic signals, or react too slowly to sudden hazards.
+Studies by the Federal Motor Carrier Safety Administration show that drowsy motorists can be as dangerous as motorists under the influence of alcohol.
+Fatigue-related accidents often involve severe injuries or fatal crashes, especially when large trucks collide with passenger vehicles.

 The Role of Trucking Companies